iCodeWalker/three-js-post-processing/readme.md

     4. In order to pick the right pixel colors on that 'tDiffuse' texture, we need to use texture2D(...) and provide the uv coordinates.

     5. Create a 'uTint' uniform to control the tint.

+16. Displacement Pass :
+    We will deform the uv coordinates to create a displacement effect.

+    Create a new Shader named 'DisplacementShader', then a new pass named 'displacementPass' from the ShaderPass and add it to 'effectComposer'.